Kira Yamato: Casting

-Fukuda described Kira in SEED Destiny as a person who runs away from fights despite often his values for Orb.
-His characterization was made to change briefly across the story as Kira faced Gilbert Durandal's ideals and became a person more compromised with war in contrast to his original pacifist persona after this incarnation was challenged multiple other characters in regards to his actions in the battlefield.
-Anime News Network writer Carl Kimlinger Kira had "grown into a martial leader of Buddha-like calm and compassion", and that the last OVA allows viewers to enjoy his actions.

 Reception

 Popularity

 Kira's character has been well received by anime viewers, appearing various times in the Anime Grand Prix popularity polls for the favorite male characters category.
 He ranked first in 2002, second in 2003 and 2004, first in 2005, and second in 2006.
 In a NHK poll, he was voted as the fourth best Gundam character.
 In a 2012 poll, Kira's line "There are still people I want to protect" (それでも、守りたい世界があるんだ！) was voted by fans as the best line in Gundam SEED.

 In a Newtype poll, Kira was voted the second most popular male anime character from the 2000s.
 In another poll focused on all of the characters in the Gundam franchise, Kira was voted the most popular.
 In a poll organized by Sunrise to find the best couple in the Gundam franchise, Kira and Lacus were second, and in another regarding the best team-ups between former enemies, Kira and Athrun were second.
 In another poll from the same site that asked fans which character would they would want to meet, Kira was the most popular.
 Kira was most popular in two other polls which asked readers who the most memorable characters from Gundam SEED and from Gundam SEED Destiny were.
 Kira, along with five other notable mecha and pilots from the Gundam series, was recognized in the second set of "Anime Heroes and Heroines" stamps, released in Japan in 2005.
 In 2017, Kira was voted as the best Gundam main character.

+In a Animage poll, Kira The number of popularity votes topped the list is 29, which is the second highest in history.
+The number of TOP 10 ranks is 77 times, ranking fourth all time.

+In a Animedia poll, Kira was the most popular male character of the year, 1st place in 2007, 2nd place in 2008 and 2009 and 3rd place in 2010 and 2014 and 2018.
+In 2011 and 2012, it ranked fourth.

+In a Gundam Ace poll, Kira was in the most popular Gundam character poll conducted from 2005 to 2007, claimed the first place 12 times out of the 36 total polls.
+And then, he was ranked in the TOP 3 for many years with Amuro and Char.

 In the 2007 Seiyu Awards, Sōichirō Hoshi was a nominee in the category "Best Actors in supporting roles" for his portrayal as Kira in the Gundam SEED Destiny OVA, but lost to Akira Ishida and Kōki Miyata.
 Kira was also voted as the second best character voiced by Hoshi.

-In July 2021, a replica of the Freedom was unveiled in Shanghai together with a concert by T.M Revolution.
+In July 2021, a replica of the Freedom was unveiled in Shanghai together with a concert by T.M.Revolution.
 Kira and Lacus' images were shown during this concert.